A Way Abroad Logo

 Anything towards the edge of town is what I like to call “Banff far”- meaning it’s not actually a far walk for most people, it's just more than 10 minutes away…that is how small of a town it is.

-I live in a staff accommodation from my employer in town which is another common housing option.
+I live in staff accommodation from my employer in town which is a super common housing option.
 Depending on the company you decide to work for will determine what kind of accommodation is available.

 Housing here is not cheap, I will say that.
 But, staff accommodations are generally less expensive than finding a place to live on your own.